Federal Tax Incentives:

 -

-(3) IRC § 40A(a)(3) — the Small Agri-Biodiesel Producer Credit (aka "small producer credit") in the case of an eligible small agri-biodiesel producer.
+(3) IRC § 40A(a)(3) — the Small Agri-Biodiesel Producer Credit (also known as the "small producer credit") in the case of an eligible small agri-biodiesel producer.

 -